elementbound/nlon/doc/spec/protocol.md

 > Note: Implementations MAY use other names for specialized concepts, for
 > example a class only responding to incoming data MAY be called `Server`, even
-> though in NLON terms it's still a Peer, albeit with limited functionality.
+> though in nlon terms it's still a Peer, albeit with limited functionality.

 ## Stream